sonwh98/cdr/README.md

 The only dependency is a web browser like Chrome and FireFox.

 # What works
-* evaluate arbitary Clojure code in the browser
+* evaluate arbitary Clojure code in the browser.
+Open up developer's console to see output
 * clone git repository from github or bitbucket via http